pivotal/docs-tap/convention-service/creating-conventions.md

         kapp deploy -y -a awesome-convention -f server.yaml
         ```

-2. Verify the Convention Server
+2. Verify the convention server
 To check the status of the convention server, check for the running convention pods:

-    + If the server is running, `kubectl get all -n awesome-app` will return something like ...
+    + If the server is running, `kubectl get all -n awesome-app` will return something like this:

         ```text
         NAME                                       READY   STATUS    RESTARTS   AGE